QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-06-bot-business-documents.md

 1. Save the file

->**Note** The Bot code has many references to the index fields.
-If you did not named the content moderator field as **needsModeration** or the OCR field as **myOcrText**, you will need to change the code to use your fields names.
-The files to be changed are: /Dialogs/ModeratedContentSearchDialog.cs and /Models/SearchHit.cs .
+>**Note** The Bot code has many references to the index fields from previous labs.
+If you did not complete those labs or if you did not name the content moderator field as **needsModeration** or the OCR field as **myOcrText**, you will need to change the code to use your fields names.
+The files to be changed are: /Dialogs/ModeratedContentSearchDialog.cs and /Models/SearchHit.cs

 ## Step 3 - Interacting with your Cognitive Search Bot